Confederation of Indian Industry: Environment

-Green Building
+Green buildings

 Going green way addresses ecological challenges and also makes good business sense.
-Keeping this principle in mind, the CII Sohrabji Godrej Green Business Centre (GBC) was launched in March 2000 during the visit of the then U.S. President Bill Clinton to India.
+Keeping this principle in mind, the CII Green Business Centre (GBC) was launched in March 2000 during the visit of the then U.S. President Bill Clinton to India.
 The Centre aims to promote ecologically sustainable business models in green economy.
 The GBC was inaugurated by Dr. A. P. J. Abdul Kalam, the then President of India on 14 July 2004.
 The GBC headquarters at Hyderabad is India's first platinum rated green building which has been awarded by the United States Green Building Council (USGBC), under the Leadership in Energy and Environmental Design (LEED) rating system.

 Since 2004, the GBC under the aegis of Indian Green Building Council (IGBC) is spearheading the green movement in the country by offering services to various national and international stakeholders in the areas of green projects.

-In 2011, the centre launched the GreenCo Rating system which evaluates how green a company is and suggests the way forward on resource conservation and energy & environmental management.
+In 2011, the centre launched the GreenCo Rating system which evaluates how green a company is and suggests the way forward on resource conservation as well as energy and environmental management.
 In 2015, GreenCo Rating was acknowledged in India's Intended Nationally Determined Contribution (INDC) document, submitted to United Nations Framework Convention on Climate Change (UNFCCC), as a proactive voluntary action of Indian industry towards combating climate change.

 So far, 22 green building rating systems have been designed by GBC to address ecological challenges.
 IGBC Green Building Rating System has adopted over 5,400 green building projects amounting to over 7.5 billion sq. ft.
 GBC's various initiatives have facilitated the reduction of over 16 million tons of CO_{2} per year.

+The CII Centre at Indore offers the services of several centres of excellence at one place to provide comprehensive guidance to enterprises at the grassroots.